index

 FOREWORD TO RED WINE

-If you're looking for the best red wines in Europe, you can't ignore France, Italy and Germany.
-The wines from the Palatinate in southern Germany are particularly popular.
+If you're looking for the best red wines in Europe, you can't go past France, Italy, and Germany.
+The wines from the Palatinate region in southern Germany are particularly popular.

-Italy is undoubtedly one of the top addresses for high-quality red wines.
-From the sunny vineyards of Puglia to the vineyards on the Alpine slopes, the country offers a diverse selection.
-Of course, Tuscany comes to mind first.
-Here the Montepulciano, the Amarone and of course the Cabernet Sauvignon have a firm place among the best European wines.
+Italy is undoubtedly one of the top destinations for high-quality red wines.
+From the sunny vineyards of Apulia to the vineyards on the slopes of the Alps, the country offers a diverse selection.
+Naturally, Tuscany springs to mind first.
+Here, Montepulciano, Amarone, and, of course, Cabernet Sauvignon firmly hold their place among the best European wines.

 But the southern regions of Italy, such as Apulia, also offer top wines such as the Primitivo di Manduria.